slavniyteo/one-line/README.md

 ## OneLinePropertyDrawer

 `OneLinePropertyDrawer` is a custom property drawer.
-It draws any property into single line.
+It draws any property into a single line.
 To nicely draw your custom data class into one line, just extend `OneLinePropertyDrawer`.
-Every time your class will be drawn in single line without any additional attributes.

 **Example:**

 ```csharp